 The city centre around City Hall is a throbbing place.
 If you want you can do a do a tour of the murals & sectarian areas of Belfast if you're into that.

-On the way back to Dublin you could stop off at the archeological site of Newgrange. almost 6 years ago
+On the way back to Dublin you could stop off at the archeological site of Newgrange. over 6 years ago

 For speedboat trips on Killary Fjord, try these guys.